Kirk3gaard/misc_scripts/prepare_data_for_mmgenome2/README.md

 This repository contains code that will:

 * generate an assembly from illumina data using the megahit assembler,
-* map reads to it using [minimap2](https://github.com/lh3/minimap2) to generate coverage,
+* map reads to the assembly using [minimap2](https://github.com/lh3/minimap2) to generate coverage,
 * predict open reading frames using [prodigal](https://github.com/hyattpd/Prodigal),
 * find essential genes using [hmmer](http://hmmer.org/),
 * classify contigs taxonomically using [kaiju](https://github.com/bioinformatics-centre/kaiju).